ibm-cloud-docs/AnalyticsEngine/Retrieve-service-credentials-and-service-end-points.md

 * [Using the {{site.data.keyword.Bluemix_notm}} REST API](#obtaining-the-service-endpoints-using-the-ibm-cloud-rest-api)
 * [From the {{site.data.keyword.Bluemix_notm}} console](#obtaining-the-service-endpoints-from-the-ibm-cloud-console)

-The service endpoints do not expose the cluster credentials.
-To get the cluster credentials, see [Retrieving cluster credentials](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-retrieve-cluster-credentials).
+The service endpoints do not expose the instance credentials.
+To get the instance credentials, see [Retrieving cluster credentials](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-retrieve-cluster-credentials).

 ## Obtaining the service endpoints using the {{site.data.keyword.Bluemix_notm}} CLI